 Why do babies have sleep regression?

-Your baby will now see sleep in cycles and these sleep cycles last around 30 minutes, following a predictable order that should knit nicely together for peaceful night’s sleep.
-Each sleep cycle ends with a brief wake up, allowing your baby to assess the environment and check that they are safe.
-This happens to adults too, only our wakes occur following 90 minutes of sleep.
+Your baby will now sleep in “cycles” and these sleep cycles last around 30 minutes, following a predictable order that should knit nicely together for peaceful night’s sleep.
+Each sleep cycle ends with a brief wake up, allowing your baby to assess the environment and check that they are safe, i call this a partial arousal.
+This happens to adults too, only our wakes occur following 90 minutes of sleep, we might adjust our position or pop our eyes open, see that its 1am and roll over to sleep again.
+For most of us, we dont even know its happen through the night.

 When your baby fell asleep at your breast or in your arms, they expected to wake to the same conditions in order to feel “safe”.
 When you transferred them while they were sleeping, your baby woke to different conditions and this change set off their instinctual alarm bells.
 The reaction is a crying baby trying to say, “Hey, Mom!
 Dad!
 SOMETHING ISN’T RIGHT HERE!”.
 So, your baby starts to wise up and every time you put them in the crib to sleep, they spring awake and then you do all your sleep-inducing measures again.